JorgendG/GitHubWebhook/readme.md

 # Setup webhook

 Add a webhook in the settings tab of a repository.
+For the time being, set content type to application/x-www-form-urlencoded.

 ![Image of a WebHook](/images/createwebhook.png)
 I just use my public ipaddress and use portforwarding in my router.
 ![Image of a WebHook](/images/portforwarder.png)